Captain Judy’s Corner: Aeromedical Part 1 – Motion Sickness

 I stayed with this instructor after completing my private pilot certificate and continued with him throughout my instrument training.
 We quickly discovered that I became airsick almost immediately when wearing the instrument training view limiting device called the hood.
 My instructor recommended an instrument training view limiting device called “foggle” glasses.
-We were once again able to continue my instrument training without using the airsick bags.
+We were once again able to continue my instrument training without using the airsick bags thanks to this technology.

 I knew what I was in for when deciding to learn aerobatics, and I alerted my aerobatic instructor, because I have flown a variety of aerobatic certified aircraft.
 During my first lesson I told the instructor that the first few flights should be short with the airsick bag handy.
 I adapted easily to the Citabria – a gentle, fun, flying machine capable of positive-G maneuvers.
 My strategy was to keep the airsick bag handy for my first few flights in the Pitts Special and certainly the powerful Extra 300.
 Flight instructors said to let them know, and we could take a break when needed.
 The instructors would ask if I wanted to wait for another day.
 However, after airing out the airplane and giving myself time to breathe, I was fit to fly again.
 Taking 3 lessons to finally acclimate to the high-speed and quickly changing flight environment worked for me.
 I later learned that even professional aerobatic pilots and military pilots often experience motion sickness after extended time off from flying.

 It was reassuring to know that even the great aerobatic pilot, Bob Hoover, had to conquer airsickness during his primary training.
 I was also amazed to learn that space nausea occurs in more than 50% of astronauts during space travel and that 65% of U.S. military student pilots report experiencing motion sickness on their first flights.